Frequently Asked Financial Aid Questions

 If you are selected for verification, FAFSA requires us to collect tax information.
 If you fail to comply with a request for any forms or documentation from the Financial Aid Office, we will discontinue processing your application for aid until we receive the required information.

 Must I be accepted for admission before I apply for Financial Aid?
 Must I be admitted before I receive aid?

 You may apply for financial aid at the same time you apply for admission.
-Many colleges require that you be admitted before they offer aid.
-However, you must actually enroll in college before you receive any funds.
+You must enroll in college before you can receive any funds.

 Do I have to apply for Financial Aid each year?

 Yes.
 Your financial situation must be reassessed each year.
-However, after the first time you apply for financial aid, you will be sent a Renewal FAFSA that will ask you to answer some questions again and recheck the answers to others.
-Remember, always apply by March 2 each year to ensure priority for various programs and funding that is available.
+However, after the first time you apply for financial aid, you will be able to renew your FAFSA – which will transfer some information from your previous year to save you time.
+Remember, always apply by March 2nd each year to ensure priority for various programs and funding that is available.